Legal status of a company vs a business name in Australia

 Unlike a company, a business name does not have a legal personality.

-Meaning, it cannot enter contracts, hire workers, sue and be sued or pay taxes to the government.
+This means a business name cannot enter contracts, hire workers, sue and be sued or pay taxes to the government.

 And, if you plan to trade using a name other than your company name, you'll need to register your business name.

 So what’s the legal status of a business name?
-It’s intellectual property - an intangible business asset of your business.
+Its intellectual property - an intangible business asset of your business.

 Below are some of the features of a company and business name side-by-side.